+Instructor: Marc Tsurumaki

+Paradoxical Efficiencies

+Efficiency and Exorbitance in Architecture

+Introduction

+"It is obvious that the utilitarian role of an object never completely justifies its form, ... that the object always exceeds its instrumentality.
+Thus is it possible to discover in every object an irrational residue..."

+-Caillois

 Efficiency regulates architecture in a multiplicity of forms - witness net to gross ratio's, fast track construction, the aesthetics of the minimal, net zero buildings and mass pre-fabrication to name just a few.
-There is structural efficiency, spatial efficiency, energy efficiency, material efficiency, efficiency of construction and so on.
+There is structural efficiency, spatial efficiency, energy efficiency, material efficiency, and so on.
 Efficiency is ingrained in the language of architectural discourse.
 Efficiency is seen as a moral imperative.
 Efficiency even defines production in the academic studio - how much work in how little time.

 More and more, instead of less is more, we want more from less.
 And perhaps this is as it should be in a world increasingly defined by a sustained crisis of economic and ecological scarcity.
 However, it is necessary to ask whether a positivist application of efficiency -more often driven by the ruthlessness of market forces than principles of enlightened stewardship -results in an unquestioned privileging of the quantitative over the qualitative.
 If efficiency is the overriding imperative in a contemporary culture predicated on the bottom line -on ever faster and cheaper- then what is lost and what is gained in the exchange?
-Whereas the Taylorization of labor and mass production were considered unambiguous advancements at the outset of the 20th century, they also reveal the double-edged nature of efficiency.
-The streamlining of workplace flows which promised to minimize drudgery often compounded it -necessitating new forms of control and devaluing the individual worker.
+Whereas the Taylorization of labor and mass production were considered unambiguous advancements at the beginning of the 20th century, they also reveal the double-edged nature of efficiency.
+The streamlining of work flows intended to minimize drudgery often compounded it -necessitating new forms of control and devaluing the individual worker.
 At the same time, the rise of industrialized production stimulated the consumption of a proliferating array of disposable goods, magnifying the depletion of resources and the generation of waste.

 But what if efficiency itself was interpreted as a paradox?
 If efficiency entails the coupling of any maximum to any minimum, then how might a reconsideration of efficiency become conceptually generative rather than restrictive?
 This studio will be driven by a critical re-evaluation of notions of efficiency in architecture - recognizing that every efficiency paradoxically implies a corresponding excess, exorbitance or waste.
 Efficiency of movement implies a surplus of circulation, optimization of daylight might generate a superabundance of apertures, efficiency of structural footprint might create an extreme density of structural members and so forth.
-This coupling of efficiency to its opposite creates a fertile contradiction -an irrational residue- that can be used to hijack a narrow functionalist conception of efficiency.
-In an era of performance-driven optimization, we will pursue extreme, perverse, or satirical efficiencies as a means of generating new programmatic and spatial opportunities.
+This coupling of efficiency to its opposite creates a fertile contradiction -an irrational residue- that can be used to hijack a narrow functionalist conception of efficiencies as a means of generating new programmatic and spatial opportunities.
 If the value of architecture exists to the precise degree that it transcends the strictly utilitarian, then we will seek the point at which efficiency folds back on itself, to the point where it generates a productive exorbitance.

+0

+GSAPP.
+Fall 2017

+Background: